magepages/mpdocs/docs/product-labels/index.md

 - **From Date**: Choose the start day displaying the label on the product
 - **To Date**: Choose the finish displaying the label on the product
 - **Stop further processing**: Choose Yes to limit the number of the rule that applied for a product (based in the priority and ID)
-  - For example: Whether there're 4 rules created as Rule 1, Rule 2, Rule 3, and Rule 4 and the priority respectively is 0, 5, 3, 3.
+  - For example: Whether there are 4 rules created as Rule 1, Rule 2, Rule 3, and Rule 4 and the priority respectively is 0, 5, 3, 3.
     - All rules are set as `Stop further processing = No`.
-This means that all rules are apllied.
+This means that all rules are applied.
     - Edit the Rule 3, and choose `Stop futher processing = Yes`.
 After you Apply Rule, the rules are applied as Rule 1 (has the higher priority) and Rule 3.
-Rule 2 (the priority is lower) and Rule 4 (created later) are not apllied.
+Rule 2 (the priority is lower) and Rule 4 (created later) are not applied.

 - **Priority**:
   - Enter priority for synchronizing objects